kirru2198/Python/Basic Python/Introduction/2_Python Definition.md

 ---

 ### 🔄 **5.
 Dynamic Semantics**

+dynamic Semantics mean that variables are Dynamic objects in Python.

 Python is **dynamically typed**:
 - You **don’t need to declare types** when creating variables.